-- Income eligibility is determined by Subgrantees using the statewide DBA FACSPro database system. - Household eligibility documentation is available through the DBA FACSPro system and Subgrantee's records. - No dwelling unit may be weatherized without documentation that the dwelling unit is an eligible unit.
+- Income eligibility is determined by Subgrantees using the statewide DBA FACSPro database system. - Household eligibility documentation is available through the DBA FACSPro system and Subgrantee's records. - Proof of income eligibility and associated documentation must be included in the client file. - No dwelling unit may be weatherized without documentation that the dwelling unit is an eligible unit.